Majestic-Joker/4883-PT-Beaty/Assignments/p10038/README.md

 ### Joshua Beaty
 ### Description:

-A Jolly Jumper is a list of numbers where the absolute values of the difference between each pair of numbers contains every number from 1 to n-1.
+A Jolly Jumper is a list of numbers where the absolute values of the difference between each pair of numbers contains every number from 1 to n-1. n = 1 is automatically a jolly jumper.

 #### Example